Coronavirus FAQ: How long does my post-COVID protection last? When is it booster time?

 Our experts agree: One negative test should be enough – but this only applies when you're recovering from COVID and not when you first feel sick (see previous answer for more on the vagaries of testing early on).

-We reached out to the Centers for Disease Control and Prevention for response but they declined to comment.
+We reached out to the Centers for Disease Control and Prevention for response but they referred us to the FDA for comment about the recommendation for two tests to confirm that a patient no longer has COVID.

 The FDA, which certifies the home antigen tests, only recommends repeat testing in the context of when you first get sick and deferred questions about masking and related topics to the CDC.

-Addressing the matter of taking two tests at the end of your illness, epidemiologist Jeremy Kamil noted, "I think that's a little overzealous in today's environment."
+Addressing the matter of taking two tests at the end of your illness, virologist Jeremy Kamil noted, "I think that's a little overzealous in today's environment."

 As for when to unmask when you're recovering from a confirmed case of COVID, our experts say it's safe to do so after a single properly performed negative test.